swarmauri/swarmauri-sdk/combined/combined_content.md

-from abc import ABC, abstractmethod from typing import List, Optional from swarmauri.core.documents.IDocument import IDocument from swarmauri.core.document_stores.IDocumentStore import IDocumentStore
+from abc import ABC, abstractmethod from typing import List, Optional from swarmauri.core.documents.IDocument import IDocument from swarmauri.core.vector_stores.IVectorStore import IVectorStore

-class VectorDocumentStoreBase(IDocumentStore, ABC):
+class VectorDocumentStoreBase(IVectorStore, ABC):
     """
-    Abstract base class for document stores, implementing the IDocumentStore interface.
+    Abstract base class for document stores, implementing the IVectorStore interface.

-    This class provides a standard API for adding, updating, getting, and deleting documents in a store.
+    This class provides a standard API for adding, updating, getting, and deleting documents in a vector store.
     The specifics of storing (e.g., in a database, in-memory, or file system) are to be implemented by concrete subclasses.
     """